extremejhr/Smart_Testr/README.md

     a.
 Add try and exception to capture any error and exception situation.
     b.
 Add icon matchTemplate in opencv and action record.

+25.07.2018 version 0.0.0.1.x

+New idea:

+1. After mouse and keyboard operation, detect and only OCR the difference image between previous and current window capture image.
+2. Text and its nearest icon synchronization. if text maching fail, conduct icon template match.
+3. Modify the image capture strategy, no need to specify the operation window title.
+4. Apply more easy and obvious way to design the operation sequence, maybe in a GUI.
+Tools no clues now.

+Questions need to be answered: is it easy to use? does it speed up the testing process?